atarashansky/self-assembling-manifold/README.md

 ```

 # Usage:
 Please see the Jupyter notebook in the 'tutorial' folder for a basic tutorial.
-If you need to install jupyter, please run
+If you installed a fresh environment, do not forget to install jupyter into that environment!
+Please run
 ```
 pip install jupyter
 ```